szkrd/little-angular-book/README.md

 this repo has been archived, unarchived, and now has a custom static builder.

 Do `npm install`, `npm run build`, `npm serve`.
 Joy, happiness.

+## Development

+1. this is a custom builder, please check the [package.json](./package.json) for run scripts
+2. angular versions may be found in _./sandbox_, please use WebStorm in there